Delta State University: Athletics

 Lloyd Clark, a native of Drew, took over the women's basketball program in 1983.
 Over the next 19 years he compiled a staggering 494–98 record.
 In addition, Clark's teams won three NCAA Women's Division II Basketball Championships.
 During those years, DSU played in the NCAA tournament 16 times, with 11 appearances in the Elite Eight.
 Clark's 1988–89 team became the first NCAA team to win a National Championship on its home floor.
 During his career, Clark compiled a record of 206–38 (.845) in Gulf South Conference Games.
 Lloyd Clark is a member of the Mississippi Sports Hall of Fame along with other DSU heroes Margaret Wade, Lusia Harris-Stewart, and former Boston Red Sox pitcher Dave "Boo" Ferriss.
+The basketball court floor is named after Clark.

-Ferriss coached the baseball program for nearly thirty years and led them to three appearances in the NCAA Division II College World Series before retiring in 1988.
+Boo Ferriss coached the baseball program for nearly thirty years and led them to three appearances in the NCAA Division II College World Series before retiring in 1988.
 Boo was born in Shaw, Mississippi.
 San Francisco Giants catcher Eli Whiteside played baseball for the university, as did Los Angeles Dodgers pitcher Brent Leach.
 Matt Miller of the Cleveland Indians also played for the Statesmen.

 One notable would-be baseball player and student who was cut during tryouts was writer John Grisham.
 In 2008, Grisham returned to the campus to join Ferriss in an evening of baseball tales, raising more than $100,000 for the athletic program.

 Delta State alumnus Jeremy Richardson was an NBA player.

 Delta State won the 2004 NCAA Division II national baseball championship.

 Coach Mike Kinnison has guided the Statesmen to the 2004 NCAA National title, four College World Series appearances, nine NCAA South Regional appearances (1999–2005, 2007, 2008), 11 GSC West Division titles (1997–2005, 2007, 2008), three NCAA South Regional championships, and four Gulf South Conference titles.

-Delta State won the 2000 NCAA Division II national football championship.
-Delta State's football team won the Gulf South Conference Championship in 1998, 2000, 2007, 2008, 2010, 2011, 2014, and 2022.

-They were runner-up in the D-2 National Championship in 2010.

-They were national semi-finalists and regional champions in 2011.